-- Each Biota share outstanding immediately prior to the effective time will be transferred to Nabi in exchange for 0.669212231 Nabi shares (as such amount may be adjusted pursuant to the terms of the Merger Agreement).
-Immediately after the closing of the Merger, the Nabi shares issued to former Biota stockholders will represent approximately 74% of Nabi's outstanding common stock, and the shares of common stock held by current Nabi stockholders will represent approximately 26% of Nabi's outstanding common stock; - The board of directors of Nabi will consist of six Biota directors and two Nabi directors; and - Biota's current Chief Executive Officer and Chief Financial Officer are expected to serve as the Chief Executive Officer and Chief Financial Officer, respectively, of Nabi until the appointment of new U.S.-based management.
+- Each Biota share outstanding immediately prior to the effective time will be transferred to Nabi in exchange for 0.669212231 Nabi shares (as such amount may be adjusted pursuant to the terms of the Merger Agreement, including an adjustment for the shares purchased pursuant to the tender offer that we just completed).
+Immediately after the closing of the Merger, the Nabi shares issued to former Biota stockholders will represent approximately 74% of Nabi's outstanding common stock, and the shares of common stock held by current Nabi stockholders will represent approximately 26% of Nabi's outstanding common stock; - The board of directors of Nabi will consist of six Biota directors and two Nabi directors; and - Biota's current Chief Executive Officer and Chief Financial Officer are expected to serve as the Chief Executive Officer and Chief Financial Officer, respectively, of Nabi until the appointment of a new U.S.-based management team.